v3xx3d/Code-Samples/README.md

 **UB-Validate** - http://ubound.s3.amazonaws.com/validation/validationEngine/UBvalidationEngine-v1.01.js
 jQuery plugin for form validation.
 Written specifically to handle internal multi-step forms.
 Can be viewed in action on level-interactive.com/contact and hillmanlawfirm.com.
 It's been used on tons of other landing pages.
-Would like to open-source it on github but haven't had the time.
+Would like to update and open-source it on github but haven't had the time.
 * jQuery